 His sermons were a fiery blast of Biblical rhetoric and personal philosophy, and he became a powerful and influential figure, never hesitating to mix politics with religion.

-For instance, Whitefield was a supporter of slavery.
+For instance, Whitefield supported slavery.
 When it was outlawed in the colony of Georgia, he worked to have it made legal again – which was successful in 1751.
 He used slaves to run his orphanage there, and he used his oratory skills to raise money for the endeavor.

 Benjamin Franklin took in one of his fundraising sermons, and was surprised to discover that he, and his money, were not beyond the reach of the minister’s charms.
 In his autobiography he wrote: